 We will review requests for advance grant funds and may authorize them on a case-by-case basis.
 We only issue advance grant funds to past grant recipients.
 Your advance request may be up to 50% of your grant award but may not exceed \$10,000 per fiscal year.
-When you submit an updated proposed budget in August 2024, if you have reason to request advance grant funds for the second year, you must include a written explanation specifying the need.

 Based on your written explanation, advance grant funds may be allowed for equipment and accessories, advertising, and supplies.
 Other items may be approved on a case-by-case basis.
-Advance grant funds will not be allowed for salaries or food and beverage.
+We will not allow advance grant funds for salaries or food and beverage.

 We allow advance grant funds for the current fiscal year only.
 They must be requested and evaluated each fiscal year.
-We will not consider advance grant funds if your proposal or FY25 proposed budget request does not request them.
+We will not consider advance grant funds if your proposal does not request them.